Artists

 Boris Chouvellon (1980, FR) began to exhibit as soon as he finished his art studies, including at the prestigious Ecole Nationale Supérieure d’Arts at the Villa Arson, Nice (MA).
 In 2015, he became laureate of the Friends of the Maison Rouge prize, Paris, and has had important museum residencies.
 He recently had a solo show at La Crypte d’Orsay in Orsay, France, and has been awarded an Etant Donnés residency in Los Angeles, USA, by the FACE Foundation.
 Chouvellon takes his cue from entropy and decay, from remnants of labor and leisure.
 In his uncanny objects and situations, sculpture blends with photography and video.
 Chouvellon lives and works in Paris.

-TMH PROJECTS: Group presentation at PAN Amsterdam, 2023 /Clear Water (group show), 2020 / Remix (group show), 2018 / Making Things Happen: Young Artists in Dialogue III (with Mengzhi Zheng), 2018.
-PUBLICATIONS & EDITIONS: TMH Catalogue 5.5, 2018.
+TMH PROJECTS: TMH’s 10th Anniversary Presentation at PAN Amsterdam, 2023 / Clear Water (group show), 2020 / Remix (group show), 2018 / Making Things Happen: Young Artists in Dialogue III (with Mengzhi Zheng), 2018.
+PUBLICATIONS & EDITIONS: TMH Catalogue 5.5, 2017.

 CHUCK CLOSE